dbpedia-spotlight/dbpedia-spotlight/README.md

 ## Citation

-If you use the current (statistical version) of DBpedia Spotlight, please cite the following paper.
-This is the version that's available for download [here](http://spotlight.sztaki.hu/downloads/) and that powers the demos [here](http://dbpedia-spotlight.github.io/demo/).
+If you use DBpedia Spotlight in your research, please cite the following paper:

 ```bibtex
 @inproceedings{isem2013daiber,